LockdownRP-PZ/Rulebook/README.md

 ### 6.5 Faction wars are allowed, provided all PvP rules are followed.

-### 6.6 Base raiding another faction is allowed.
+### 6.6 Safehouse raiding another faction is allowed.

-- If you are raiding a rival faction base, normal theft rules apply.
+- If you are raiding a rival faction safehouse, normal theft rules apply.
 You cannot break down any of the barricades/doors.
 - In a faction v faction PVP scenario, you are allowed to break down or remove player made barricades/doors.
 - Each player is limited to 30 lbs of weight.
-You can now use up to 5 players for a faction V faction base raid.
+You can now use up to 5 players for a faction V faction safehouse raid.
 - Offline raiding is still prohibited.
-At least 1 member of a faction must be online to commence the base raid.
+At least 1 member of a faction must be online to commence the safehouse raid.

 ### 6.7 Factions may claim a faction safehouse

 - Faction safehouses are allowed be larger than independent player safehouses.
 - If your faction decides to claim a faction safehouse, all members must consolidate their safehouse claims into it.
 That is, members must forfeit their independent safehouse claims and move into the faction safehouse.
-- Each player may have a personal claim within a faction base.
+- Each player may have a personal claim within a faction safehouse.
   - For example, if your faction is based out of an apartment block, you may claim a room in that block.
-  - A faction member's personal claim is treated separately from the faction base (it may not be stolen from if the member is offline).
+  - A faction member's personal claim is treated separately from the faction safehouse (it may not be stolen from if the member is offline).

 ---------------------------------------------------------------------------------------------------------------------